Do investors need to be concerned about Varonis Systems Inc. (VRNS)?

 Further, the quarter-over-quarter increase in sales is 26.00%, showing a positive trend in the upcoming months.

-To gain a thorough understanding of Varonis Systems Inc.’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
+One of the most important indicators of Varonis Systems Inc.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
 The goal here is to ensure that your current return on equity of -23.90% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 4.30, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-It is also very valuable to look at average volume as an indicator of volatility for a stock, and VRNS is recording an average volume of 1.08M.
-On a monthly basis, the volatility of the stock is set at 5.74%, whereas on a weekly basis, it is put at 6.97%, with a gain of 2.57% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $40.78, showing growth from the present price of $26.76, which can serve as yet another indication of whether VRNS is worth investing in or should be passed over.
+For any stock, average volume can also provide valuable insight into volatility, and VRNS is recording 991.40K average volume.
+On a monthly basis, the volatility of the stock is set at 5.94%, whereas on a weekly basis, it is put at 7.53%, with a loss of -36.76% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $40.50, showing growth from the present price of $17.27, which can serve as yet another indication of whether VRNS is worth investing in or should be passed over.

 How Do You Analyze Varonis Systems Inc. Shares?

-The number of employees owning shares of the company should also be considered in addition to the fundamentals.
+Along with the fundamentals, it is also important to consider how many employees own shares of the company.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 1.40%.
 This can enable you to see the extent to which executives own the company’s stock.
-As opposed to executive stock, institutional ownership accounts for 98.60% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.
+As opposed to executive stock, institutional ownership accounts for 98.50% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in VRNS shares?